 Jill's heart gave another leap.
-She was perfectly sure she had heard a sound.
+She was perfectly sure she had heard

+a sound.
 It had been just like the banging of a door.
 She braced herself, listening, every muscle tense.
 And then, cleaving the stillness, came a voice from down the passage--

 "Just see them Pullman porters,

 Dolled up with scented waters

 Bought with their dimes and quarters!

 See, here they come!
 Here they come!"

 For an instant Jill could not have said whether she was relieved or more frightened than ever.
 True, that numbing sense of the uncanny had ceased to grip her, for Reason told her that spectres do not sing rag-time songs.
 On the other hand, owners of apartments do, and she would almost as readily have faced a spectre as the owner of this apartment.
-Dizzily, she wondered how in the world she was to explain her presence.
-Suppose he turned out to be some awful-choleric person who would listen to no explanations.
+Dizzily, she wandered how in the world she was to explain her presence.
+Suppose he turned out to be some awful, choleric person who would listen to no explanations.

 "Oh, see those starched-up collars!

 Hark how their captain hollers

 'Keep time!
 Keep time!'

 It's worth a thousand dollars

-To see those tip-collectors...."
+To see those tip-collectors . . ."

 Very near now.
 Almost at the door.

-"Those upper-berth inspectors,

-Those Pullman porters on parade!"

-A dim, shapeless figure in the black of the doorway.
-The scrabbling of fingers on the wall.
+"Those upper-berth inspectors, Those Pullman porters on parade!"
+A dim, shapeless figure in the black of the doorway, scrabbling of fingers on the wall.
 "Where are you, dammit?" said the voice, apparently addressing the electric-light switch.
 Jill shrank back, desperate fingers pressing deep into the back of an arm-chair.
 Light flashed from the wall at her side.
 And there, in the doorway, stood Wally Mason in his shirt-sleeves.

-CHAPTER XIII

-THE AMBASSADOR ARRIVES

-Ι

-In these days of rapid movement, when existence has become little more than a series of shocks of varying intensity, astonishment is the shortest-lived of all the emotions.
-There was an instant in which Jill looked at Wally and Wally at Jill with the eye of total amazement, and then, almost simultaneously, each began--the process was subconscious--to regard this meeting not as an isolated and inexplicable event, but as something resulting from a perfectly logical chain of circumstances.

-"Hullo!" said Wally.
+1.